defold/defold.github.io/llms/examples.md

 - [Sprite cursor](https://defold.com/llms/examples/sprite/cursor.md) - This example shows how to use the sprite animation cursor and frame count to manually select a specific frame
 - [Sprite size](https://defold.com/llms/examples/sprite/size.md) - This example shows how to get the size of a sprite at run-time
 - [Sprite tint](https://defold.com/llms/examples/sprite/tint.md) - This example shows how tint a sprite at run-time
+- [Texture scrolling](https://defold.com/llms/examples/sprite/texture_scrolling.md) - This example shows how tint a sprite at run-time

 ## Tilemap